 Approach from La Guardiole

-Access via La Guardiole is always possible, but due to the closure of the "Gaston Rebuffat" road it is much longer (about 2 hours), in fact it is necessary to reach the old parking lot of the Guardiole on foot from the road D559.
+Access via La Guardiole is always possible but, due to the closure of the "Gaston Rebuffat" road, it is much longer than in the past (about 2 hours), in fact it is necessary to reach the old parking lot of the Guardiole on foot from the road D559.

 - From Cassis, take the D559 towards Marseille.
 After a few kilometers (uphill then false flat), we arrive at the military camp of Carpiagne.
 At camp level, park.

 - From Marseille, take the road D559 direction Cassis, climb the Gineste pass and continue for 3.5 km.
 At a barrier on the right, park.

 Equipment: excellent (bolt inox) along the two harder lengths, very well protected.
 On the other hand, a single point in L2 and no equipment in L3 and L4 (that it is better to chain in only one length of 30 m approximately, no relay in place between L3 and L4).
 Friends 0,2; 0,5; 1 and 2.
 All relays are equipped.

 First ascent (to R4): Victor Chauvet, Charles Magol - May 16th, 1937

 Exit (L5): Charles Bayet, Paul Guerin, Henri Joubard - May 14th, 1939